Marius Casadesus

 Marius Casadesus (24 October 1892 – 13 October 1981) was a French violinist and composer.
 He was the brother of Henri Casadesus, uncle of the famed pianist Robert Casadesus, and grand-uncle to Jean Casadesus.

 Marius Casadesus achieved perhaps his greatest fame (or notoriety) through his association with the Adélaïde Concerto attributed to Mozart.
 This concerto was published in 1933 in a piano transcription under Mozart's name, with Casadesus as "editor."
 Many music scholars believed in its authenticity, and Yehudi Menuhin made a recording of the concerto.
 It was even given a place in the Köchel-Verzeichnis (the standard catalog of Mozart's works), albeit as "K. Anh.
 294a." ("Anh." denotes "Anhang" or "appendix" to the catalog.)
-However, Mozart collector Alfred Einstein's doubts about this piece were confirmed when Casadesus later admitted his authorship in court in 1977 during a copyright dispute.
+However, Mozart expert Alfred Einstein's doubts about this piece were confirmed when Casadesus later admitted his authorship in court in 1977 during a copyright dispute.

 Casadesus' brother Henri was also a noted author of musical hoaxes, such as "Handel's Viola concerto in b-minor" and "J.C.
 Bach's Viola Concerto in c-minor."

 Casadesus is also known for having given the first recital of Ravel's "Tzigane" in the presence of the composer in Barcelona.